 The following quotas and limits apply for private network access:

 - Service Directory limits apply when you use private network access.

 - Calls from Google Cloud services that use private network access do not count against your quotas.

 - Service Directory pricing applies for calls from Google Cloud services that use private network access.
 Because Service Directory charges are per API call against the Service Directory service, each private network access is charged as one API call.

 - To learn about Service Directory, see Service Directory overview.

-- To learn how to configure private network access, see Configuring private network access.
+- To learn how to configure private network access, see Configure private network access.

-- To find solutions for common issues that you might encounter when using Service Directory, see Troubleshooting.
+- To find solutions for common problems that you might experience when using Service Directory, see Troubleshooting.